jsenv/core/docs/assets_and_workers.md

 > External urls, like `https://fonts.googleapis.com/css2?family=Roboto`, are preserved during dev and in the build files.

 > **Note**
-> When something is not supported during dev or after build, it is transformed by jsenv to run as expected.
-This includes mainly:
+> When a browser do not support a feature during dev or after build, code is transformed by jsenv to become compatible.
+We will mainly notice:
 >
 > - script type module
 > - worker type module
-> - import assertion
+> - import assertions
 > - document.adoptedStylesheets

 The rest of this page shows how files can be referenced within HTML, CSS and js.